Our verdict

 The Nike Downshifter 12 comes with an averagely-stacked midsole which is neither too minimalist nor high off the ground.
 Perfect for someone who is just starting out on a running habit.

-We measured the heel stack at 31.7 mm and the forefoot at 21.7 mm.
-For comparison, the averages across running shoes are 32.6 mm and 24.3 mm respectively.
+We measured the shoe's heel stack at 31.7 mm and the forefoot at 21.7 mm.
+This is only a couple of millimeters lower than average.

 The insole in this Nike shoe is 4.4 mm thick, which is the average for running shoes.